Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 5. The site includes a footer with clickable social media links bringing users to social media pages in a new tab.
 6. In the footer also is an email link which is intended to open up a blank email composition for the user to contact the school.
 7. The four links in the navigation bar, the social media and email links in the footer and the buttons all have hover effects applied to them.
-This lets the user know that these features when clicked will perform the intended action.
+This lets the user intuitively know that these features when clicked will perform an action.
 8. The images in the teachers page when clicked change to another image of that teacher adding to the sites colour.

 ### Features left to implement